Best Bitcoin Hardware Wallets in 2019

 Buy it now at the best price.

-The Trezor One’s design favors function over form
+The Trezor One’s design favours function over form

 Which One Should You Choose?

 At the moment of writing, in Europe, the Nano S costs €13.50 less than the One (€69.99 compared to €83.49 for Trezor’s offering).

 Our experts praise the Trezor for its build quality and ergonomics.
 The Nano S is a bit more awkward to use, but has a more sleek design and would easily blend into an office environment.

 Both wallets come with good, easy to use software packages.
 Some of our experts have criticized the Ledger Nano S for the fact that you need to install a separate app for every cryptocurrency you want to use.